 How To Choose Happiness and Live No Other Way

 Are you happy?
 Why or why not?
 How much time do we spend in the pursuit of happiness?
-I spend almost zero time in the pursuit of happiness.
-I learned how to choose happiness, and you can choose too.
+I spend almost no time pursuing happiness.
+I learned how to choose happiness, and you can too.

-I spend almost zero time pursuing happiness because I live a Minimalist lifestyle.
-As a Minimalist, I actively remove all the unnecessary from my life and choose happiness.
-I get rid of it if it does not serve a positive purpose or give me a positive feeling.
+I spend almost no time pursuing happiness because I live a Minimalist lifestyle.
+As a Minimalist, I actively remove all unnecessary things from my life and choose happiness.
+If it doesn’t serve a positive purpose or elicit a super positive feeling, I get rid of it.

-As a result, I am almost always happy, and when I am not satisfied, I learn to choose happiness, and you can, too.
+As a result, I am almost always happy and the times I am not happy I learned to choose happiness and you can too.

-Choosing to be happy is not simple, but it is not difficult.
-I will show my process, and hopefully, you find value and join me on the road to successfully choosing happiness.
+The process of choosing to be happy is neither simple nor straightforward, but it is not difficult either.
+I will share my process, and hopefully, you find value and join me on the road to choosing happiness.

 What Is Happiness

-Most of us believe happiness, pleasure, and joy are all the same, but deep down inside, we know they are different.
-I associate pleasure and enjoyment with brief moments and usually experience them in short moments.
+Most of us believe happiness, pleasure, and joy are all the same.
+Deep down, we know they are different.
+I associate pleasure and joy with brief moments.
+I usually experience them in brief moments.

 I associate happiness with longer, more sustained moments.
-Happiness is when the stars align and you live your core beliefs and values 100 percent of the time.
+Happiness is when the stars align for you.
+When you’re living your core beliefs and values 100 percent of the time.

 At first glance, pleasure and joy would seem more desirable; in certain situations, I would agree, they would not sustain happiness.

 Happiness is whatever you believe it to be.
-At times, happiness was as simple as a warm meal.
+There were times in my life when happiness was as simple as a warm meal.
 The dictionary meaning of happiness is.

 “the state of being happy”.